Tummy Tuck in Atlanta, GA, and Alpharetta, GA, with Dr. Alderman

 Dr. Alderman is nationally known for her efforts to reduce surgical risk.
 She is a frequent lecturer at national meetings on measures that lower patients’ risks of complications with body contouring surgery.
 One area of particular interest to her is the prevention of blood clots.
 In her practice, all patients undergo a risk assessment scale for blood clots.
 Patients at increased risk are treated with Lovenox, a type of blood thinner, for one to two weeks.

 This approach has been shown to significantly reduce the risk of blood clots for surgical patients.
 Additional measures such as sequential compression devices (boots that squeeze your legs) are placed on all patients during surgery.
-With aggressive pain management such as the use of Exparel, patients are able to ambulate (move around) sooner, which also reduces the risk of blood clots.
+With aggressive pain management such as the use of Exparel, and the ERAS pain protocol, patients are able to ambulate (move around) sooner, which also reduces the risk of blood clots.

 In addition, we abide by current national standards to reduce the risk of infection.
-All patients receive a dose of antibiotics on the day of surgery prior to the creation of incisions.
+All patients receive a dose of antibiotics on the day of tummy tuck surgery, prior to the creation of incisions.
 The surgical site is irrigated with antibiotic solution, and patients are often placed on oral antibiotics after surgery, depending on the procedure.

-Abdominoplasty usually requires general anesthesia, and the surgery takes 2-4 hours depending on the individual.
+Abdominoplasty usually requires general anesthesia (administered by Dr. Aida Joiner, board-certified anesthesiologist), and the surgery takes 2-4 hours depending on the individual.
 Incisions depend on the extent of your surgery.
-A full tummy tuck involves an incision under the bikini line across the abdomen from hip to hip.
+A full tummy tuck procedure involves an incision under the bikini line across the abdomen from hip to hip.
 Since it is low in the pubic area, the scar will remain hidden under clothing – even bathing suits.

 For those who require less extensive surgery, Dr. Alderman can sometimes use a shorter incision.
 This is best suited for people who have a small amount of loose skin and do not need the abdominal muscles tightened.